CoEDL/nocfl-js/README.md

 When creating a new item you need to

+-   pass in a domain name
 -   pass in the primary class of the data type (e.g. Collection, Item, Person etc)
 -   pass in the item identifier
--   optionally, you can pass in a domain name

 Both `id` and `className` must start with letter (upper or lowercase) and be followed by any number of letters (upper and lower), numbers and underscore.
 Any other characters will not be accepted and